 The following diagram shows the architecture for this use case.

-Traffic from the public internet is routed by the DNS service through a web application firewall (WAF) to API Gateway, which forwards the incoming requests to an Ingress (Nginx) microservice via the load balancer.
-The application is made up of a front-end service, an orders service, a messaging service, and an inventory service.
-All of these services are containerized and are in the OKE cluster.
-Each of these services exposes its interfaces by using REST APIs.
-Data is stored in Autonomous databases.
+Traffic from the public internet is routed by the DNS service through a Web Application Firewall (WAF) to an Internet Gateway, which forwards the incoming requests to an Ingress (Nginx) microservice via the load balancer.
+The app is made up of a front-end service, an orders service, a messaging service, and an inventory service.
+All these services are containerized and are in the OKE cluster.
+Each of these services exposes its interfaces using REST APIs.
+Data is stored in Autonomous Databases.

-The customer places an Order for GPUs using the Front-end Service from either a web application or an app on a mobile device.
-The Orders service and the Inventory Service communicate with each other using the messaging service (NATS).
-The orders service reads and writes order data in the orders pluggable database (PDB).
-The Inventory service reads and writes inventory data in the inventory pluggable database.
-The orders service sends a notification using the Notification service so that the customer can be informed of the order status via email or Slack.
-The customer can get the order status from the front-end, which looks up the order using the REST API for the orders service.
+The customer places an order for GPUs using the Front-End service from either a web app or an app on a mobile device.
+The Orders service and the Inventory Service communicate with each other using the NATS open source messaging service.
+The Orders service reads and writes order data in the Orders pluggable database (PDB).
+The Inventory service reads and writes inventory data in the Inventory PDB.
+The Orders service sends a notification using the Notifications service so that the customer can be informed of the order status via email or Slack.
+The customer can retrieve the order status from the front-end, which looks up the order using the REST API for the Orders service.